-During the three months ended March 31, 2009, the Company continued to experience events and circumstances which indicated that a further impairment of long-lived assets may have occurred.
-The significant decline in the Company's stock price experienced in 2008 continued through the three months ended March 31, 2009, maintaining market capitalization well below book value.
-In addition, the estimated future total available market for the Company's products, which was significantly revised downward in the fourth quarter of 2008, showed no signs of recovery in the three months ended March 31, 2009.
+During the three and six months ended June 30, 2009, the Company continued to experience events and circumstances which indicated that a further impairment of long-lived assets may have occurred.
+The significant decline in the Company's stock price experienced in 2008 continued through June 30, 2009, maintaining market capitalization well below book value.
+In addition, the estimated future total available market for the Company's products, which was significantly revised downward in the fourth quarter of 2008, showed no significant signs of recovery as of June 30, 2009.

-Accordingly, the Company performed an analysis comparing the undiscounted cash flows estimated to be generated by the long-lived assets to the carrying amounts of those assets.
+Accordingly, as of June 30, 2009, the Company performed an analysis comparing the undiscounted cash flows estimated to be generated by the long-lived assets to the carrying amounts of those assets.
 The estimates of future operating results and cash flows are derived from the Company's updated long-term financial forecast.
 This updated long-term forecast represents the best estimate that the Company has at this time and the Company believes that its underlying assumptions are reasonable, based primarily on current product performance and customer acceptance.
 This forecast relies primarily on market assumptions and market share Axcelis expects to achieve.
-As of March 31, 2009, the Company's analysis demonstrated that the carrying amounts for long-lived assets are expected to be recovered, so the Company did not record an impairment.
+As of June 30, 2009, the Company's analysis demonstrated that the carrying amounts for long-lived assets are expected to be recovered, so the Company did not record an impairment.
 However, actual performance could be materially different from the Company's current forecasts, which could impact future estimates of undiscounted cash flows and may result in the impairment of the carrying amount of long-lived assets in the future.
 This could be caused by strategic decisions made in response to economic and competitive conditions, the impact of the economic environment on the Company's customer base, or a material negative change in the Company's relationships with significant customers.
 Accordingly, the Company will continue to perform this analysis no less than quarterly for the foreseeable future.